The-Migus-Group/authentication-panel/oidc-authentication.md

 The additional functionality is aimed at addressing:

-1. Ephemeral clients as a common use case.
+1. Ephemeral Clients as a common use case.
 2. Resource servers with no existing trust relationship with identity providers.

 ## Out of Scope